KnightRider0408/KCC-Website-Clone/README.md

-# KCC-Website-Clone
+# KCC Institute Website Clone

-This Repo Contains the Clone of the website
+This project is a frontend clone of the KCC Institute website.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Features
+- Responsive design
+- Navigation bar
+- Hero section
+- Courses section
+- Footer